vault27/Foundation/paloalto.md

 - By default, Panorama stores up to 100 backups for each firewall although this is configurable
 - To store Panorama and firewall configuration backups on an external host, you can schedule exports from Panorama or complete an export on demand
 - The saved configuration files can be restored to the firewall at any time by an administrator by using the Panorama > Managed Devices > Summary
-- You can save configuration and you can commit it
-- You can save changes only by me or you can save changes by everyone
-- You can commit omly be or by everyone
-- You can validate commit
-- You may preview all the changes
-- You may see the changes summary
-- It is recomended to save and backup the running configuration before making any changes
 - The new versions of the running config are generated every time you make a change or click Commit
+- When you edit a setting and click OK, the firewall updates the candidate configuration, but does not save a backup snapshot

+In the right upper corner you can:

+- Сommit: all or by me: candidate-config > running-config
+- Preview all the changes: exact changes in xml configuration
+- Changes summary: high level picture
+- Validate commit
+- Lock: take it or view
+- Save changes: all or by me - .snapshot.xml - you can use it lately in "Revert to last saved config" - the same as do "Save candidate config" in Device > Setup > Operations - it will be saved after reboot
+- Revert changes: all or by me - put everything back, what you changed, but did not commited

+### Backup

+- Device > Setup > Operations
+- Revert
-- Revert to last saved config restores the config from .snapshot.xml file - The current candidate configuration is overwritten
+    - Revert to last saved config - restores the config from snapshot.xml file - The current candidate configuration is overwritten - you need to do Commit after this
     - Revert to running config restores the config from running-config.xml file - The current running configuration is overridden
+- Save
-- Save named configuration snapshot option saves the candidate configuration to a file - does not override running config - You can either enter a file name or select an existing file to be overwritten.
+    - Save named configuration snapshot - saves the candidate configuration to a file - does not override running config - You can either enter a file name or select an existing file to be overwritten.
 Note that the current active configuration file (running-config.xml) cannot be overwritten
     - Save candidate config - Saves the candidate configuration in flash memory (same as clicking Save at the top of the page)
+- Load
     - Load named configuration snapshot - Loads a candidate configuration from the active configuration (running-config.xml) or from a previously imported or saved configuration.
 Select the configuration file to be loaded.
 The current candidate configuration is overwritten
     - Load configuration version - Loads a specified version of the configuration
+- Export
     - Export named configuration snapshot - Exports the active configuration (running-config.xml) or a previously saved or imported configuration - you will get a very large XML file
     - Export configuration version - choose among auto saved configurations
+    - Export device state - tgz archive - not available in Panorama - running configuration, device group and template settings pushed from Panorama, certificate information, a list of satellites, and satellite authentication information
+- Import
     - Import named config snapshot - Imports a configuration file from any network location
     - Import device state (firewall only) - Import the device state information that was exported using the Export device state option.
 This includes the current running config, Panorama templates, and shared policies.
 If the device is a Global Protect Portal, the export includes the Certificate Authority (CA) information and the list of satellite devices and their authentication information

-### Backup

 ### Content updates